wsrn829/wsrn829/README.md

 7. Project 4 is a Gmail clone using vanilla JavaScript.
 God, I thought I would never need to use vanilla JavaScript after learning React but had to write hundreds of lines of JavaScript code without any React TT

+8. Project 5 is a Twitter clone.
+(Idk what it will bring me, but I know I want it.)

 ### Socials

 <p align="left">